Yogesharoradev/Astrologer/docs/algorithm.logic.md

 ## Key Components

-1. **User Allocation:**
+1. User Allocation:

-   - When a user requests an astrologer, the algorithm finds the astrologer with the fewest effective connections, calculated as
+When a user requests an astrologer, the algorithm identifies the astrologer with the fewest effective connections.
+Effective connections are calculated by considering both the actual number of connections and the flow multiplier for top astrologers.
+For regular astrologers, effective connections equal their current number of connections.
+For top astrologers, effective connections are calculated as:

+                                                                 Flow Multiplier
+                                       Effective Connections = ____________________-
+                                                                Current Connections
+                                             ​

+​

+This ensures that top astrologers, who are marked with a flow multiplier greater than 1, can handle more users than regular astrologers.

 2. **Top Astrologers:**
 - Top astrologers can receive more connections based on a defined "flowMultiplier".
 If the flow multiplier is set to 2 for a top astrologer, they will effectively count as half a connection for allocation purposes.